Air Quality

 The US EPA and a consortium of partners, including local air districts, operate the AirNow program.
 AirNow reports air quality using the official U.S. Air Quality Index (AQI), a color-coded index designed to communicate whether air quality is healthy or unhealthy for you.
 When you know the AQI in your area, you can take steps to protect your health.

-- Fire.AirNow – AQI in real-time with government monitors & personal sensors.
+- Fire.AirNow – AQI in real-time with government monitors & community sensors.

-- AirNow – AQI with forecast using government monitors.
+- AirNow – AQI with forecasting using government monitors.

 - How to use AirNow – video by fellow air district, Placer County APCD.